AdobeDocs/experience-manager-65.pt-BR/help/forms/using/layout-design-details.md

 ---
 title: Design de layout
-seo-title: Design de layout
+seo-title: Layout Design
 description: Detalhes de design do layout explica como você pode criar layouts para serem usados em cartas ou comunicações interativas.
-seo-description: Detalhes de design do layout explica como você pode criar layouts para serem usados em cartas ou comunicações interativas.
+seo-description: Layout Design Details explains how you can create layouts to be used for your letters or Interactive Communications.
 uuid: 469a8a71-88f7-4102-bb02-38ed05390f6c
 content-type: reference
 topic-tags: correspondence-management, interactive-communications